-Divide the sorted neutrophils (p.
-3.12) into 2 equal parts, seed into 2 wells of 96-well U-bottom plate, add FK866 stock into the intervention well to the final concentration 100 nM, add the equal amount of DMEM complete into the control well.
-Incubate for 2 hours at 37 °C 5% CO2 humid incubator.
+4.2.
+Seed sorted neutrophils (step 3.12) into 2 wells of 96-well U-bottom plate (1.5 x 105 neutrophils/well), add FK866 into the intervention well (final concentration 100 nM), add the equal amount of DMEMc with DMSO into the control well.
+Incubate for 2 hours at +37 °C, 5% CO2 humid incubator.

-Centrifugate at 460g +4°C for 5 min, remove the supernatant, resuspend in 200 l PBS each well

-Centrifugate at 460g +4°C for 5 min, remove the supernatant, resuspend in 200 l PBS each well
+4.3.
+Centrifugate at 460g, +4 °C for 5 min, remove the supernatant, resuspend in 200 L PBS each well.
+Repeat 2 times.

-Centrifugate at 460g +4 °C for 5 min, remove the supernatant, resuspend in serum-free Endothelial cell growth medium to the final concentration 0.2 mln/ml (for the step 5) or in PBS to the final concentration 0.6 mln/ml (for the step 6).
+4.4.
+Centrifugate at 460g, +4 °C for 5 min, remove the supernatant, resuspend in commercial endothelial cell growth medium (supplemented with endothelial cell growth supplement 4 µL/mL, recombinant human epidermal growth factor 0.1 ng/mL, recombinant human basic fibroblast growth factor 1 ng/mL, heparin 90 µg/mL and hydrocortisone 1 µg/ml) to the final concentration 0.2 x 106 cells/mL (in 0.75 mL) (for the step 5) or in PBS to the final concentration 0.6 x 106 cells/mL (in 0.25 mL) (for the step 6).

-4. Estimation of angiogenic properties of TANs in the aortic ring assay.
+5. Estimation of angiogenic properties of TANs using the aortic ring assay.

-Dissect thoracic aorta from a male WT mouse, clean and cut into 0.5 mm width rings.
-Place rings in serum-free Endothelial cell growth medium, incubate overnight at +37 °C, 5% CO2 in humid incubator.
+5.1.
+Dissect thoracic aorta from a male C57BL/6J (WT) mouse, clean and cut into 0.5 mm width rings.
+Place all rings in a well of a 24-well plate with 1 mL supplemented endothelial cell growth medium, incubate overnight at +37 °C, 5% CO2 in humid incubator.

+Note: The use of young (younger than 8 weeks) male mice for aorta dissection is preferable, since they give a more robust angiogenic response 15.

-Fill the wells of the 96-well flat-bottom plate with 50 µl Matrigel, let the gel stay for 30 min in 37◦c incubator.
+5.2.
+Fill the wells of the 96-well flat-bottom plate with 50 µL of solubilized basement membrane matrix, let the gel stay for 30 min in 37 °C 5% CO2 humid incubator to allow the matrix to polymerize.
 Prepare at least 3 wells per condition.

+5.3.
+Embed the rings in solubilized basement membrane matrix by placing an aortic ring on the top of the solid matrix layer, 1 ring in the center of each well.
+Add another 50 µL of solubilized basement membrane matrix to cover each ring, place the plate in 37 °C 5% CO2 humid incubator for another 30 min to allow the polymerization of the second matrix layer.

-Embed the rings in Matrigel, 1 ring in the center of each well, add 150l/well of endothelial cell growth medium and 20000 Ifnar-/- TANs (control and FK866-treated) (p.
-4.6).
+5.4.
+Add 150 L/well of supplemented endothelial cell growth medium and 2x104 Ifnar1-/- TANs (control and FK866-treated) (step 4.6).

-Incubate the plate for 12 days at +37 °C 5% CO2 in humid incubator, image using standard phase-contrast microscope in dynamics, estimate endothelial branching.
+5.5.
+Incubate the plate for 14 days at +37 °C, 5% CO2 in humid incubator, image using standard phase-contrast microscope in dynamics, estimate endothelial branching.
+Quantitative assessment of vessel morphometric and spatial parameters including branching index can be performed automatically using the image processing program designed for scientific images.

 Note: representative results are depicted in the Figure 3.